 According to Ring support, the resolution to these sorts of issues may tend fall under one or more of these 3 categories:

 With more days of experience under his belt, I have the following summary of potential mechanical chime issues that people are experiencing when combined with the Pro, from the very candid and open Ring Principle Electrical Engineer I've been working with:

 - Transformer is not 16V or higher.

 - Wiring resistance is too high, due to using CAT wires, instead of bell wire.

 - Connecting up the Pro Power kit incorrectly.

 2) Pro Power Kit - naked circuit board, versus later enclosed models

 For folks experiencing difficulties with reliable operations, again, I encourage you to contact Ring support directly.
 Just as a precaution, they kindly mailed me a new Pro Power Kit, which apparently has some enhancements in the internal design.
 The plastic shell doesn't open easily, but it took me only seconds to install.
 Turns out I personally didn't really need that new Kit in the end.
 Naturally, it might take them some time for Ring to publish exactly which circumstances warrant their support group recommending a replacement for a particular home's early Pro Power Kit, the device that helps ensure there's adequate power.
-The engineer was a bit surprised my earlier technician had recommended temporarily bdisconnecting my Pro Power Kit, and recommends all Pro owners use the kit.
+The engineer was a bit surprised my earlier technician had recommended temporarily disconnecting my Pro Power Kit.
+He instead recommends that all Pro owners use the kit.

 In the end, the same very help engineer reported the following: